Rustic penne with chicken sausage is an easy dinner you can pull together any night of the week!

 - 1 package fully cooked chicken sausage

 - 1 teaspoon salt

 - Slice the sausages and add them, along with the marinara and half the basil, to the skillet.
-Give it a good stir, and then cover the skillet, continuing to let the mixture simmer while the pasta cooks.
+Give it a good stir, and then cover the skillet, continuing to let the mixture simmer while the pasta finishes cooking.

-- Fold the cooked pasta and ½ cup pasta water into the skillet mixture, making sure the penne is well-coated.
-Sprinkle the pasta with the remaining basil and serve it hot with shredded mozzarella or Parmesan as garnish, and a crusty loaf of bread.
+- Fold the cooked pasta and the 1/2 cup pasta water into the skillet mixture, making sure the penne is well-coated.
+Sprinkle the pasta with the remaining basil and serve it hot with shredded mozzarella or parmesan as garnish, and a crusty loaf of bread.